LamAnnieV/deploy_6/README.md

 ```
 To automate the construction of the banking application infrastructure, the instance with the Jenkins agent and Terraform will execute the Terraform scripts.
 The [main.tf](Images/main.tf) and [variables.tf](Imaages/variables.tf) files, define the resources to be created and declare variables.
 Additionally, Terraform enables the execution of a [deploy.sh](initTerraform/deploy.sh) that  includes installing dependencies and deploying the banking application.

-Portion of the deploy.sh script that would deploy the application:
+The portion of the deploy.sh script that would deploy the application:

 ![image](Images/Deploy_script.png)